toniblyx/my-arsenal-of-aws-security-tools/README.md

 * **Cloud-Nuke**: [https://github.com/gruntwork-io/cloud-nuke](https://github.com/gruntwork-io/cloud-nuke) - A tool for cleaning up your cloud accounts by nuking (deleting) all resources within it
 * **MozDef: The Mozilla Defense Platform** [https://github.com/mozilla/MozDef](https://github.com/mozilla/MozDef) - The Mozilla Defense Platform (MozDef) seeks to automate the security incident handling process and facilitate the real-time activities of incident handlers.
 * **Lambdashell**: [http://www.lambdashell.com/](http://www.lambdashell.com/) - This is a simple AWS lambda function that does a straight exec.
 Essentially giving you a shell directly in my AWS infrastructure to just run your commands.
+* **Lambda-Proxy**: [https://github.com/puresec/lambda-proxy/] - A bridge between SQLMap and AWS Lambda, which lets you use SQLMap to natively test AWS Lambda functions for SQL Injection vulnerabilities.

 **Continuous Security Auditing:**